 Like most of the wealthy inhabitants of the lakeshore, the Chalmerses owned a steam yacht that no doubt was used to ferry the family and their guests to and from the train depot in Williams Bay.
 Only eight years after purchasing the vessel, it burned and sank.
 That yacht was replaced by another well-appointed boat call the Passic.

 |Old picture of Oaklawn at Conference Point Camp|

 Both the Chalmers’ children, Thomas and Joan, passed away before their parents did.

 In 1919, Dronley was incorporated into Conference Point Camp’s property to the south and was renamed Oak Lawn.
 It still stands today and serves as a lodging facility for the camp.

 The Bullock home is still standing according to a shore path guide published in 2013.

 Lake Geneva, Newport of the West; 1870-1920; Ann Wolfmeyer and Mary Burns Gage, pp 113-115

 Walking Around Geneva Lake, Fontana to Williams Bay, Ginny Hall; 2013

 A native of Lake Geneva, Wisconsin, author Pamela S. Meyers lives in suburban Chicago with her two rescue cats.
-Her novels include Thyme for Love, which has recently been re-released on Amazon and her 1933 historical romance, Love Finds You in Lake Geneva, Wisconsin.
-Love is All We Need (the sequel to Thyme for Love) will release in 2016, and Second Chance Love from Bling!, an imprint of Lighthouse Publishing of the Carolinas, will release in January 2017.
+Her novels include Surprised by Love in Lake Geneva, Wisconsin, Second Chance Love, and Safe Refuge, Book 1 in the Newport of the West series, .
 When she isn’t at her laptop writing her latest novel, she can often be found nosing around Wisconsin and other Midwestern spots for new story ideas.